Arithmetic completely regular codes: Codes in the Hamming graph

-Let $Q$ be an abelian group with $|Q|=q$.
-Then we may identify the vertex set of the Hamming graph $H(n,q)$ with the group $X=Q^n$; so the Hamming graph can be viewed as a translation distance-regular graph in a variety of ways.
 For the remainder of this paper, we will consider $q$-ary codes of length $n$ as subsets of the vertex set of the Hamming graph $H(n,q)$.
-In this section we will focus on $q$-ary completely regular codes, i.e. $q$-ary codes of length $n$ which are completely regular in $H(n,q)$.
+In this section we will focus on $q$-ary completely regular codes, i.e., $q$-ary codes of length $n$ which are completely regular in $H(n,q)$.